mozilla/data-docs/datasets/mozetl/search_aggregates/reference.md

 ## Schema

-As of 2018-02-13, the current version of `search_aggregates` is `v3`, and has a schema as follows:
+As of 2018-02-13,
+the current version of `search_aggregates` is `v3`, and has a schema as follows.
+The dataset is backfilled through 2018-06

 ```
 root